20th anniversary of the conference was celebrated in Liberec

 The workshop was jointly organized by the NTI of the Technical University of Liberec and the ZIRKON of the Zittau/Görlitz University of Applied Sciences.

-This lecture and specialist discussion event is the result of many years of in-depth cooperation between the two universities across national borders and was held in German and Czech with simultaneous translation.
+This lecture and expert discussion event is the result of many years of in-depth cooperation between the two universities across national borders and was held in German and Czech with simultaneous translation.

 This year's workshop covered the usual topics such as legal aspects of waste management, landfilling, waste separation and recycling.
 The main topic was biowaste and the use of agricultural residues.
 A completely new topic in the program was ESG (Environmental Social Governance), so that the audience could also learn about the economic aspects of the circular economy.
 The presentations were given by German, Czech and Slovakian speakers.
 A total of 86 participants took part in this year's event, 52 of them from Germany.
 Representatives from a total of 17 companies, 13 of them from Germany, were welcomed.